-The investments at fair value through profit and loss are held with JP Morgan and IBL, which have Fitch long-term ratings of AA- and BB+ (2018: A+ and BB+) respectively.
-The cash and cash equivalents are held with Investec Bank plc, which has a Fitch long term rating of BBB+ (2018: BBB+).
+The Structured Deposit is held with Investec Bank Limited, which has a Fitch long-term rating of BB+ (2018: BB+).
+The Option is held with BNP Paribas, which has a Fitch long-term rating of A+ (2018: A+).
+The cash and cash equivalents are held with Investec Bank (Channel Islands) Limited, which has a Fitch long term rating of BBB+ (2018: BBB+).